Adiabaticity in nonreciprocal Landau-Zener tunneling: Physical model and Josephson Hamiltonian

-The wave function can be expressed in its amplitude and phase by $a=n_ae^{i\theta_a}$ and $b=n_be^{i\theta_b}$, the Schr\"{o}dinger equation cast into the following form:
+As illustrated in Fig. \ref{fig:model}, we assume that the system is initially found in the lower (or upper) energy level, i.e., $(a(t\to-\infty),~b(t\to-\infty))^T=(1,~0)^T$ (or $(a(t\to-\infty),~b(t\to-\infty))^T=(0,~1)^T$).
+Since Hamiltonian (\ref{eq:ham}) is non-Hermitian, the distinct feature is the appearance of complex eigenvalues.
+Thus, the time evolution of such a non-Hermitian system is no longer unitary and the total population (i.e., $N=n_a^2+n_b^2$ with $n_a=|a|$ and $n_b=|b|$) is not a conserved quantity.
+Thus, the transition probability from the lower to the upper or from the upper to the lower level can be denoted by the following:

-In the absence of nonreciprocity $\delta$ and nonlinear interaction $c$, the Hamiltonian (\ref{eq:ham}) degenerates into a standard linear LZT two-level system.
-The transition probability between the two energy levels is represented by the formula \cite{Landau1932,Zener1932}, $P_{LZ}=\exp\left(-\frac{\pi v^2}{2\alpha}\right)$.
-In the adiabatic limit, that is, the sweeping rate $\alpha$ tends to zero, the transition probability tends to zero, indicating that an initial quantum can closely follow the instantaneous eigenstate and keeps on the adiabatic (upper or lower) energy level.
+In the absence of nonreciprocity $\delta$ and nonlinear interaction $c$, Hamiltonian (\ref{eq:ham}) degenerates into a standard linear LZT two-level system.
+The probability of the transition between the two energy levels is represented by the formula \cite{Landau1932,Zener1932} $P_{\rm LZ}=\exp\left(-\frac{\pi v^2}{2\alpha}\right)$.
+In the adiabatic limit, that is, as the sweeping rate $\alpha$ tends to zero, the transition probability tends to zero, indicating that an initial quantum state can closely follow the instantaneous eigenstate and remain in the adiabatic (upper or lower) energy level.